deamonoid/CameraOCR/README.md

 # CameraOCR

-Give permission of Camera and Storage in permssion section.
+Give Camera and Storage permission to this app.